invoice-x/invoice2data/TUTORIAL.md

 The first method is preferred.
 It was introduced to make templates syntax cleaner and more flexible.
 It aims to replace old methods.

+Every template must specify at least `amount`, `date` and `invoice_number` fields.
+More fields can be extracted as required.

+Standard fields:

+- `date`: the date invoice was issued
+- `invoice_number`: unique number assigned to invoice by an issuer
+- `amount`: total amount (with taxes)

 ### Parser `regex`